Genah Fabian

-Genah Fabian (born September 5, 1989) is a New Zealand kickboxer and mixed martial artist.
+Genah Fabian (born September 5, 1989) is a New Zealand Combat Sports athlete competing in Muay Thai, Kickboxing, MMA and Boxing.

 Background

-Said by Fabian in an interview, "I was born and raised in West Auckland as a kid and then we moved into central Auckland when I went to High School.
-I went to Auckland Girls Grammar - AGGs (laughs) and when I was 19 I moved to Sydney, Australia and was back and forth to NZ - my family are all still here and are based Central, so it's handy.
+Fabian spent her early years living with her mother in West Auckland, before moving to Central Auckland to attend Auckland Girls Grammar in 2001.

-I'm Samoan, Maori, German - my mum's Samoan/German and my dad's Maori.
-My mum's family are from the island of Upolu.
-My grandmother's from Lufilufi, Lefaga and Saleimoa and my dad's Tainui, which is Waikato."
+Fabian’s mother is of Samoan and German descent, while her father is Māori, from Tainui."

 As a youth, Fabian found early success on the athletics track qualifying for the junior Olympics as well as becoming a competitive rower when she lived in Australia.
 At 19, she moved to Sydney and was working at media organization News Limited, after finishing up in a sales and marketing role at Fairfax in New Zealand.

 In 2011, Fabian was involved in a serious car accident which left her home bound for about three months in Sydney.
 After becoming depressed due to being home bound, a friend told her about going to a muay thai training camp in Thailand.
 There she fell in love with the sport and relocated to Thailand.
 Fabian's greatest achievement in sports so far is winning the WMC middleweight title.

 She is a cousin of City Kickboxing head coach Eugene Bareman.